HanslettTheDev/HanslettTheDev/README.md

 <!--
 **HanslettTheDev/HanslettTheDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 ### My name is Hanslett.
-I am a software developer and a Gamer
+Software Engineer/Entrepreneur/Writer/Gamer

 - 🔭 I’m currently working on Open Source projects, Desktop Applications and web apps
 - 🌱 I’m currently learning Mobile Development with Flutter